Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Nodal Data Component | Choice | The Nodal Data Component used to subset the input.
 Options are populated from the input field. |

 | Nodal Units | Linked Analyte Unit | The Nodal Units are set based on the input data and the selected Nodal Data Component.
-The Multiplier is the ratio of the users input units to grams/grams.
+The Multiplier is the ratio of the user’s input units to grams/grams (for example, 1e-6 for mg/kg/ppm).
 The Calculation Type determines what type of units to process the Nodal Data Component in. |

 | Coordinate Units | Linked Coordinate Unit | The Coordinate Units are set based on the coordinate units of the input model.
-The Multiplier is the ratio of the users input units to Liters. |
+The Multiplier is the ratio of the user’s input units to liters (for example, 1000 for cubic meters). |

 Output Settings